alexandroviski/rustc-dev-guide/src/query.md

 However, that vision is not fully realized.
 Still, big chunks of the compiler (for example, generating MIR) work exactly like this.

+## What can you do with queries?

+As mentioned above, queries are memoised and allow for incremental compilation.
+However, they are even more powerful than that: queries let you control _when_ and _how_ computation is done.

 ### Incremental Compilation in Detail

 The [Incremental Compilation in Detail][query-model] chapter gives a more